What Is the Best Garage Floor Coating?

 Step 1: Industrial Diamond Grinding

 We don't start until every inch of your floor has been profiled with our powerful grinders.
 This is the most crucial step, and we treat it that way.
-This preparation gives the floor a "profile" that our basecoat can grip onto for a bond that lasts.
+This preparation gives the floor a "profile" that our basecoat can grip for a lasting bond.

 Step 2: Concrete Mending & Repair